xiaoxin-song/paglab.github.io/README.md

 # https://paglab.org
-TUM Precision Agriculture Lab website.
+This is the repo for the TUM Precision Agriculture Lab's website.